zdgriffith/pev-photons/docs/source/setup.rst

 skylab        2.0.2
 ============  =======

-You can create your own virtual environment with these packages using ``exact_environment.txt`` in ``pev_photons``.
+You can create your own virtual environment with these packages using ``exact_environment.txt`` in ``pev-photons``.
 Within a freshly made virtual environment:

 .. code-block:: bash

     pip install -r exact_environment.txt

-If you go this route, make sure ``pev_photons`` is in your python path before proceeding.
+If you go this route, make sure ``pev-photons`` is in your python path before proceeding.

 -------------------------
 Setting up the File Paths
 -------------------------

 The analysis scripts produce data files and plots which contain the results.
-The file ``pev_photons/utils/support.py`` has paths that should be changed to the location you want to store these files:
+The file ``pev-photons/utils/support.py`` has paths that should be changed to the location you want to store these files:

 1.  ``prefix``:  the base directory where generated data files should be stored.
 2.  ``fig_dir``:  the base directory where generated plots should be stored.